IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 ##### Option 2

-If you have Standart Cluster just navigate to host name of your cluster from the browser.
+If you have Standard Cluster just navigate to host name of your cluster from the browser.
 For example, node-red.{{HOST-NAME}}.us-south.containers.appdomain.cloud

 ### Registration

-Double click on "Registration" tab, set Status to "Enabled", hit done.
-Deploy the application from right top corner.
 Execute the three HTTP Post request respectively.

 * First POST will enroll an admin named "admin" to the Certificate Authority of the Organization 1.
 * Second POST will enroll a register and enroll user named "user1" to the Certificate Authority of the Organization 2.